JLupanow/new-site/_projects/demo-project.md

 ### Lessons Learned

-* The fastest way to learn to prototype in Adobe XD is to ask a bunch of strangers to use your creation and then notice/hear all the ways it could be better.
+* **Regular design reviews are essential for good collaboration.** The team collaborated to refine the use cases, but then I stepped away to create the mockups solo and didn't share the designs until I was done with all the screens.
+Sharing early and often would have helped catch things like the missing grouping feature.
-* Take the time to consider what the biggest question/variable/risk is associated with your value proposition.
-Before the campaign described above, I actually ran two other campaigns where I learned nothing because I didn't have a clear hypothesis.
+* **Never lower the bar for your design just because the competing designs aren't great.** Neurodiverse users appreciate good looking, user friendly apps just like anyone else.
-* User research can still be conducted in the midst of a pandemic if you're flexible and a bit creative.
+* **Don't jump straight to mockups.** Taking the time to check out the competition and really flesh out the use cases ensured that the mockups would be on target.
+Skipping those steps would have been a disservice to the client and the end users.

-**Thank you for reading.
+<div class="thank-line">Thank you for reading.
 If you are interested in my work, reach out.
-I’d love to learn about your company and see how I can help!**
+I’d love to learn about your project and see how I can help!</div>

 <a href="#" class="cta button--fill contact-trigger js-contact">Get in Touch</a>